newrelic/docs-website/src/data-dictionary/events/MobileHandledException/occurrenceTimestamp.md

   - MobileHandledException
 ---

-Epoch timestamp of the agent-reported timestamp of the handled exception.
+Agent-reported epoch timestamp of the handled exception.